dubeyaayush/Pathfinder-Visualiser/README.md

-This project visualises dijkstra's algorithm and computes the shortest path between two nodes.
+This project visualises dijkstra's algorithm and computes the shortest path between two nodes using ReactJS.